Selected entries from the Diary of Eva Roblins

 March 30 - Secret Codes & Odious Omens

-My Dear Diary, I am very excited!
+My Dear Diary, I am overly excited!
 We are about to venture out on our first caper together.
 Caper.
 That is what Cindy calls an assignment.
 She says that is because what we are doing a form of journalistic robbery.
 We investigate and report on unscrupulous, corrupt politicians.
-Then we rob them of everything they deem important to give them power over others.
+Then we rob them of everything they believe important to give them power over others.

 I will not have an opportunity to narrate tonight’s events, whatever they may be, until tomorrow morning.
 Nevertheless, I will tell you what happened after we arrived at the hotel this afternoon.
 It was the beginning of our first assignment together!
 And, as usual, it started with a good-natured lecture or, I should say, a discussion.
 “By whom?” you ask.
 Naturally by Cindy.